 Halo-Flight air ambulance service provides rapid access to the trauma center and other CHRISTUS Spohn hospitals with nine designated rural landing sites and six hospital landing sites which covers a 26-county area.

 The hospital is also home to the Corpus Christi Family Practice Residency Program and the Emergency Medicine Residency Program.
-CHRISTUS Spohn Health System and The Texas A&M Health Science Center College of Medicine work together to educate caring and highly skilled physicians and scientists in South Texas.
+CHRISTUS Spohn Health System and The Texas A&M University College of Medicine work together to educate caring and highly skilled physicians and scientists in South Texas.

 The program is made possible by the South Coastal Area Health Education Center and its sponsoring corporation, the Nueces County Medical Education Foundation.
 The South Coastal AHEC has recognized and supported the pre-doctoral medical education program at the CHRISTUS Spohn Memorial Hospital for more than five years.
 The program hosts third and fourth-year medical students for externship rotations at the CCFPRP.